Turbulence enhances bird tail aerodynamic performance: Results and discussion

 \subsection{Lift and drag are proportional to tail area}

 Our experiments show that tail spread directly modulates the aerodynamic force generated by a pigeon tail through its surface area, which simplifies force control.
 Aerodynamic forces are proportional to force coefficient $\times$ tail area $\times$ flow speed squared.
 Tail lift and drag forces directly depend on tail area, which is apparent in the speed-specific lift and drag ‘polars’ (lift coefficient $\times$ tail area versus drag coefficient $\times$ tail area) (Fig. \ref{fig:spread}.A).
 At high angle of attack ($\alpha > \SI{50}{\degree}$), the speed-specific lift and drag are more than doubled when the tail is spread from $\Delta = \SI{36}{\degree}$ to $\Delta = \SI{144}{\degree}$.
-Contrasting the speed-specific polars (Fig. \ref{fig:spread}.A) with the non-dimensional lift versus drag coefficient polars (Fig. \ref{fig:spread}.B) shows how the near-linear dependence of tail force on surface area causes the polars to practically overlap across the full spread range.
-The overlapping coefficient polars point at an approximately constant peak lift-to-drag ratio for all tail spreads (at $\alpha \sim \SI{23}{\degree}$).
+Contrasting the speed-specific polars (Fig. \ref{fig:spread}.A) with the non-dimensional lift versus drag coefficient polars (Fig. \ref{fig:spread}.B) shows how the near-linear dependence of tail force on surface area causes the polars to practically overlap across the full spread range, despite a significant variation of the aspect ratio from 0.8 to 2 (Fig. \ref{fig:pigeontail}.C).
+The overlapping coefficient polars point at an approximately constant peak lift-to-drag ratio $L/D \simeq 2.4$ for all tail spreads (at $\alpha \sim \SI{23}{\degree}$).
+This independence of the lift-to-drag ratio on the aspect ratio is remarkably contrasting with delta wings \cite{Winter1936,Gursul2005}, supporting that bird tails behave only partially similarly to delta-wings \cite{Evans2003}.
+This also contrasts with previous work on swifts where the change in the wings' sweep angle resulted in variations of the aerodynamic coefficients \cite{Lentink2007}.
 Furthermore, during spreading, tail spread angle and tail area co-vary linearly (Fig. S1), which makes the aerodynamic forces both proportional to tail area and tail spread angle.
 This approximately linear relation simplifies lift and drag force control based on tail spread angle.